eric-d-knowles/ngram-prep/README.md

 **Scalable tools to prepare Google Books Ngrams data for semantic analysis**

-Prepare and train models on n-grams from the Google Books data repository using multiple CPUs.
-Ideal for large corpora consisting of millions or billions of ngrams.
-Provides efficient pipelines for filtering, transforming, and organizing n-gram data prior to analysis.
+Data preparation and model training tools for the study diachronic semantic change using Google Ngrams corpora.
+Ideal for large datasets consisting of millions or billions of n-grams.
+Provides efficient pipelines for filtering, transforming, and organizing the raw data—and for using the processed data to train and evaluate `word2vec` models.

 While `ngram-kit` can be tuned to run on systems with fewer CPUs and less RAM, the package truly shines on High Performance Computing (HPC) or cloud computing infrastructures.
-Processing pilelines that might take days on a laptop can be completed in hours on a cluster or cloud platform.
+Processing pilelines that might take days or weeks on a laptop can be completed in hours on a cluster or cloud platform.

 ## Capabilities

+### Data Preparation
-- **Data acquisition:** Download n-gram datasets (1-grams, 2-grams, 3-grams, 4-grams, or 5-grams).
+- **Data acquisition:** Download n-gram datasets (1- through 5-grams).
 Immediately ingest into a queryable RockDB database.
 - **Language support**.
-The pipeline work with any language supported by Google Books Ngrams: English, Chinese (simplified), French, German, Hebrew, Italian, Russian, and Spanish.
+Work with any language supported by Google Books Ngrams: English, Chinese (simplified), French, German, Hebrew, Italian, Russian, and Spanish.
 - **Configurable processing:** Apply any or all of the following transformations: case normalization, stopword removal, short word removal, non-alphabetic token removal, and lemmatization.
 Discarded tokens are replaced in the corpus with `<UNK>`.
-- **Whitelist creation:** Output the top-N most frequent unigrams (1-grams) for creating an eligible vocabulary list.
-Then use this list to efficiently filter multigrams (2- through 5-grams).
-Processing multigrams using a whitelist reduces processing time by bypassing other filters, ensures correctly spelled words, and, when used in conjunction with case normalization, discards many proper nouns (e.g., "jackson" will be discarded).
+- **Whitelist creation:** Output the top-N most frequent unigrams, applying optional spell-checking, and then use this whitelist to efficiently filter multigrams.
+Processing multigrams using a spell-checked whitelist reduces processing time by bypassing other filters, discards misspelled words, and discards proper nouns when used in conjunction with case normalization (e.g., "Jackson" and "Einstein" would be discarded).
 - **Temporal analysis support:** Reorganize data to a format suitable for time-series analyses:
   - BEFORE: `n-gram → (year1, count1, volumes1) (year2, count2, volumes2) ... (yearn, countn, volumesn)`
   - AFTER: